masp/mc_lb/README.md

 mc_lb
 ========

-> An experiment to make an infinitely scalable L7 loadbalancer for Minecraft's protocol
+> An experiment to make an easily scalable Layer 7 proxy for Minecraft's protocol

 Features
 --------